iskandr/parakeet/README.md

 Parakeet: Runtime accelerator for numerical Python
 =========

-Do you have intolerably slow numerical algorithms written in Python?
-Parakeet may be able to significantly speed up your bottleneck through *type specialization* and *native code generation*.
+If you have intolerably slow numerical algorithms written in Python, Parakeet may be able to significantly speed up your bottleneck through *type specialization* and *native code generation*.